melontini/bootloader-unlock-wall-of-shame/brands/xiaomi/README.md

 * Ensure a Xiaomi account was logged in on the device in the Settings app
 * Go to Developer Options > Mi Unlock Status and press the button to request your device to be unlocked in the Xiaomi servers
-* Then after 7 days you can use the official Mi Unlock tool which will check those servers to see if a request has been made for that specific device and sllow you to unlock it.
+* Then after 7 days you can use the official Mi Unlock tool which will check those servers to see if a request has been made for that specific device and allow you to unlock it.

 Not straightforward or fast, but doable.
 WELL: